“He who would travel happily must travel light. – Antoine de St. Exupery”

 Or be smart.
-Make sure that your one jacket (yes one and only) you take is also weatherproof and as boring as it might be go for a black or navy colour (or grey or brown) that will be good for all occasions.
+Make sure that your one jacket (yes one and only) is also weatherproof and as boring as it might be, go for a black or navy colour (or another neutral colour) that will be good for all occasions.

 Now, why would I be wearing these stupid, ridiculous, hideous shoes down the street to the local pub?
-Because I had packed the bloody things, (we were on a month’s holiday of the USA) because they would go with SOME of the outfits I had packed (none of which I had not worn either because they were also ridiculous and packed for “just in case” outings) and I was determined not to have made it a wasted effort.
-Well I wanted to cry and I’m pretty sure the family were trying to disown me.
+Because I had packed the bloody things!
+We were on a month’s holiday in the USA and I had packed them because they would go with some of my outfits (none of which I had not worn either because they were also ridiculous and packed for “just in case” outings) and I was determined to prove they had been a mistake.

 So stop packing all those shoes!

 So what’s in it?
 A small travel size bottle of moisturiser, a small travel size bottle of cleanser, one lipstick (doubles as blush), one lip balm, one eyeliner (the sort I can smudge and make it look like eyeshadow if I want to – or at least that’s what I think it looks like), mascara and foundation.

-I carry it all in my hand luggage so in case my suitcase disappears I still have my makeup, otherwise you would see a total meltdown (for the same reason I always carry a change of clothes in my hand luggage as well).
+I carry it all in my hand luggage, in case my suitcase disappears in transit, I still have my makeup.
+Otherwise, you would see a total meltdown.
+For the same reason, I carry a change of clothes in my hand luggage as well.

 What you think will happen and what really happens

-Now let me run through a typical morning on holidays as opposed to the imaginary one you think will happen.
+Let me run through a typical morning on holidays as opposed to the imaginary one you think will happen.

 The same goes for all your toiletries.
 I don’t bring anything with me other than my toothbrush and toothpaste, some hair ties, comb/brush and a small travel hairspray and a small travel bottle of my favourite (for sensitive skin) body wash.

-Not because you packed every item in your wardrobe and you looked stunningly stylish every day, but because everything you are used to is stripped away, your “normal” existence doesn’t exist there, and you are you without any of the fluff and trappings of your daily life.
-Travel lets you be just you.
+Not because you packed every item in your wardrobe and you looked stunningly stylish every day, but because everything you know is stripped away, your “normal” life doesn’t exist, and you are you without any fluff and trappings of your daily life.